Marwan Lahoud: Aviation industry

-Marwan Lahoud joined Aerospatiale in 1998 and became vice president for development.
+Marwan Lahoud joined Aerospatiale in 1998 and became Vice-President for Development.
 In 2000, he negotiated the merger with Matra, the first step in the creation of EADS.
-In June 1999, Lahoud was appointed deputy to the Deputy Directors in charge of both strategic coordination for Aérospatiale-Matra, and military affairs.
+In June 1999, Lahoud was appointed deputy to the Deputy Directors in charge of both strategic coordination and military affairs for Aérospatiale-Matra.

-When EADS was created in July 2000, he was appointed Senior Vice-President of Mergers and Acquisitions, and as such, was responsible for EADS's large scale mergers, such as the creation of Airbus, MBDA, from Astrium.
+When EADS was created in July 2000, he was appointed Senior Vice-President of Mergers and Acquisitions, and as such, was responsible for EADS's large scale mergers, such as those leading to the creation of Airbus and MBDA.
 On January 1, 2003, at the age of 36, he became President and CEO of MBDA.
 Via an introduction to Jean-Louis Gergorin, his brother Imad followed in his footsteps, becoming involved in the Clearstream Affair.

 In June 2007, Lahoud was appointed chief strategy and marketing officer of the EADS group, replacing Jean-Paul Gut.
 In this role, he began negotiations for a merger with BAE Systems, but this was never completed.
 In 2012, he was appointed Managing Director of EADS France, alongside his role as Strategic Director.

-His name was mentioned for the management of Areva in 2012, then that of Thales and Safran in 2014.
+He was approached to take over leadership of Areva in 2010 but he did not take this on, and his name was also floated as a possible CEO for both Thales and Safran in 2014.

-As Deputy Managing Director of Airbus, in charge of strategy, he left the European aeronautics and defense group, Airbus announced in a press release, confirming the information revealed by the La Tribune website on February 7, 2017.
-His departure is effective at the end of February 2017.
+Airbus announced in a press release that he had left as their Chief Strategy and Marketing Officer.
+His departure was effective as of the end of February 2017.